 - NHSmail Provides the practice with a secure email service, common across much of the NHS.
-This includes access to Microsoft Teams and other software. - E-Consult - E-Consult provides a text-based clinical consultation service which guides patients through a consultation algorithm to assess their symptoms and recommend appropriate next steps, which may include arranging a GP appointment, self-care advice or signposting to other services (e.g. NHS111, pharmacies etc.).
-It does not facilitate real-time consultations between patients and GPs but does make GPs aware of all assessments undertaken on their patients. - Accurx - AccuRx is a digital communication system which enables practices to contact their patients via SMS and record the activity back to their core clinical system. - X-On - X-On is a hosted phone system supporting IT transformation within the NHS by delivering quality, safety and efficiency to staff and patients. - iPlato - This is a text-based service, allow us to send text messages to our patients reminding them of upcoming appointments, it connects to our clinical system and automatically saves the text messages we send onto their records.
+This includes access to Microsoft Teams and other software. - e-Consult - Online / Video Consultation e-Consult provides a text-based clinical consultation service which guides patients through a consultation algorithm to assess their symptoms and recommend appropriate next steps, which may include arranging a GP appointment, self-care advice or signposting to other services (e.g. NHS111, pharmacies etc.).
+It does not facilitate real-time consultations between patients and GPs but does make GPs aware of all assessments undertaken on their patients. - X-On - X-On is a hosted phone system supporting IT transformation within the NHS by delivering quality, safety and efficiency to staff and patients. - iPlato - This is a text-based service, allow us to send text messages to our patients reminding them of upcoming appointments, it connects to our clinical system and automatically saves the text messages we send onto their records - Accurx - Accurx, helps healthcare teams across Primary care communicate with patients and each other.
+Manage inbound, improve access, tackle waiting lists and support elective recovery through intuitive tools including two-way messaging, questionnaires, patient portal, collaborative inbox, online triage & video consultations, appointment booking & reminders.
+Further information: -Accurx | Security - Cinapsis Teledermatology - Cinapsis Teledermatology enhances communication and information sharing between clinicians, healthcare staff, and patients, supporting clinical decisionmaking for patient care.
+This system ensures that all patient referrals and communications, whether via voice or written text, are recorded, documented, and stored for future access by clinicians.